CDSoft/panda/doc/panda.md

 `panda` can generate a dependency list for make, in the same vein than the gcc `-M` option.
 The environment variable `PANDA_TARGET` must be defined with the target name.
 `panda` will generate a file named `${PANDA_TARGET}.d`{.sh} containing the dependencies of `${PANDA_TARGET}`{.sh}.

+The dependency filename can be redefined with the environment variable `PANDA_DEP_FILE` (e.g. to save the dependency file in a different directory).

 E.g.: